 The initial appointment is called a prescreening visit.
 At the prescreening visit, the patient meets with our board-certified psychiatrist to complete a psychiatric evaluation and decide if they qualify for one of our clinical trials.
 Medical records will need to be accessed either before or after the visit to confirm all diagnoses and medications in which they are prescribed.
 This prescreening only takes about 30 minutes and patients will not be compensated for this initial visit.

 Yes!
-Prior to clinical trials performed in humans, all medications are extensively tested in animals.
+Prior to clinical trials performed in humans, the drugs are extensively tested in animals.
 Through this process, we get a good understanding of their use, effectiveness, and safety prior to testing them in humans.
 Of course, there is no absolute guarantee that what you find in animals will also hold true in humans.
 That is why we do so much safety monitoring during the clinical trial.

 Yes!
 In any clinical trial, you can leave at any time, no matter what the reason.
 If you decide to early terminate a clinical trial, it is very important to tell your research site that you are discontinuing and why.
 The information provided can be important for other participants and for the sponsor to get the best information from the study.
 There may also be safety effects to address if you stop medication without previously informing your coordinator.